 4. Content Delivery Networks (CDNs Downgrading)

 A well implemented Login by QR Code feature uses a base64 QR code image generated and well placed in a secured page which will make it very difficult to be manipulated if this website is working over HTTPS and forcing HSTS, but unfortunately a lot of web applications and services uses a CDN based QR image generation process.
 These CDNs itself are sometimes stored on a servers vulnerable to HTTPS Downgrading attacks.
-Attackers will find a way to downgrade these secure connections, redirect the CDN URLs to his own QR Code, and since the QR Code is an image this will result in a “passive mixed content” hence the browser will not find any problems by viewing it on the web application login page instead of the original one.
+Attackers will find a way to downgrade these secure connections, redirect the CDN URLs to their own QR Code, and since the QR Code is an image this will result in a “passive mixed content” hence the browser will not find any problems by viewing it on the web application login page instead of the original one.

 5. Non-secure Traffic over LAN

-This is the most suitable attack vector for attacking users over Local Area Networks by exploiting the non secured websites and manipulate traffic, The attacker here is performing MITM (Man in the Middle Attack) against his local area network, poisoning the traffic on the fly by injecting a JS file on every non secured web page.
+This is the most suitable attack vector for attacking users over Local Area Networks by exploiting the non secured websites and manipulate traffic, The attacker here is performing MITM (Man in the Middle Attack) against their local area network, poisoning the traffic on the fly by injecting a JS file on every non secured web page.

 6. Bad Implementation / Logic

 Bad implementation logic of the QR code logins may result into a more easy accounts takeover scenarios.
 During our research we found a specific example: A chat app asks you to scan other people’s QR code to add them as friends, until here it’s normal and there are no problems, but when it comes to the login process it’s a big problem.
-Unfortunately, the application implemented the “login by QR code” feature on the same screen that you’re using to add a friend, so imagine that someone cloned his login qr code and told you “Hey, This is my QR Code, scan it to be my friend, you scanned it, Boom” you lost your account.
+Unfortunately, the application implemented the “login by QR code” feature on the same screen that you’re using to add a friend, so imagine that someone cloned their login qr code and told you “Hey, This is my QR Code, scan it to be my friend, you scanned it, Boom” you lost your account.

 QRLJacking vs Clickjacking